gpoore/minted/python/RESTRICTED_SHELL_ESCAPE.md

 1. The executable must be in a list of approved executables.
 Currently, this is only `kpsewhich`.

-2. The executable must exist on PATH, as found by [`shutil.which()`](https://docs.python.org/3/library/shutil.html#shutil.which).
+2. The executable must exist on `PATH`, as found by [`shutil.which()`](https://docs.python.org/3/library/shutil.html#shutil.which).
     It must not be in a location writable by LaTeX, as verified using `RestrictedPath`.
 For added security, locations writable by LaTeX cannot